-Educational technology in the 21st century has presented many opportunities to transform how we engage students and faculty in the teaching and learning process.
-Web 2.0 tools such as Facebook, Twitter and YouTube have revolutionized how we communicate, collaborate, create and disseminate seamlessly over the Internet, independent of time and place.
+Educational technology in the 21st century has presented many opportunities to transform how we engage students and faculty in teaching and learning.
+Web 2.0 tools such as Facebook, Twitter and YouTube have revolutionized how we communicate, share, collaborate, create and disseminate seamlessly over the Internet, independent of time and place.

-TCC invites papers and general session proposals related to educational technology such as open educational resources, e-learning, virtual communities, social media tools and mobile learning.
+TCC invites papers and general session proposals related to educational technology such as open education, e-learning, online learning communities, social media, and mobile learning.
 A broad range of proposals are encouraged, including, but not limited to:

 – Perspectives and experiences with emerging learning technologies

-– Case studies in using ICT and social media tools in learning
+– Case studies in using ICT and Web 2.0 tools in learning

 – Enabling student collaboration, creativity, and sharing